DieracDelta/DieracDelta.github.io/posts/2022-06-25-subtyping-rust.md

 - A set of objects.
 - A set of arrows between objects, called morphisms.
 For a morphism from object $a$ to object $b$ we define a morphism as $a \rightarrow b$.

 At this point, this should feel very similar to a DAG.
 We also want to be able to traverse with morphisms.
 This introduces a binary operator, $\cdot$, to compose morphisms such that morphisms in a way that preserves identity and associativity.
 There are laws for identity and associativity.
 The identity law states that every object $a$ has an arrow pointing to itself.
-We call this $a$'s identity morphism and denote it $ a \rightarrow a$.
+We call this $a$'s identity morphism and denote it $a \rightarrow a$.

 ## Functors